tgirmus/Trish_Girmus_Portfolio/README.md

 [Avocado Price Growth - Linear Regression](Avocado%20Price%20Growth%20-%20Linear%20Regression/README.md) - Avocado Price Growth – Using Linear Regression: this project focused on U.S. Hass avocado data from 2015-2019.
 The business problem was to see if avocado price could be increased based on demand?
 Simple and multiple Linear Regression modeling was used.

+[Breast Cancer Detection - Poster & Abstract](Breast%20Cancer%20Detection%20-%20Poster%20%26%20Abstract/README.md) - Breast Cancer Detection Applying Machine Learning: this project consisted of a poster and abstract researching breast cancer detection and machine learning as an introduction to Data Science.

 [Project 1](Project%201/README.md) - What Factors Predict Inflation? – Using Linear Regression: this project focused on what features predicted the latest CPI measure increase in February 2022.
 Data selected for this project contained years November 1978-February 2022 from multiple sources, primarily from the U.S. Bureau of Labor Statistics website.
 Linear Regression modeling was used.

 [Project 2](Project%202/README.md) Nic Cage Movie Ratings Prediction – Using Logistic Regression: this project focused on beloved actor Nicholas Cage and successful movie career.
 Using the movie genre drama, predict randomly generated movies to see if movie rating has a rating higher the average ratings across all movies.
 Logistic Regression modeling was used.
 Data was collected from the IMDb database.